oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

 ## Task 3: Detect anomalies

-In this task you represent each spatiotemporal cluster as a point with attributes for the time range, and then identify transactions that occurred within the same time range but far enough away to be considered suspicious.
+In this task you represent the current customer's spatiotemporal clusters as points with attributes for the time range, and then identify transactions that occurred within the same time range but far enough away to be considered suspicious.

-2. Oracle Spatial provides many operations to aggregate and summarize data.
+1. Oracle Spatial provides many operations to aggregate and summarize data.
 One of these operations is called "aggregate centroid" which accepts a set of points and returns a single point in the middle.
-Run the following to create centroids for the current customer's spatiotemporal clusters with attributes for cluster label and time range.
+Run the following to create centroids for the current customer's spatiotemporal clusters with attributes for cluster label, time range, and number of transactions in the cluster.
+Observe the first customer has only 1 cluster (label = 0).

       ```
       <copy>